wokwi/wokwi-docs/docs/parts/wokwi-arduino-uno.md

 Pins VIN / 5V are connected to the positive power supply.

-Pins 3.3V / IOREF / AREF / RESETS are not available in the simulation.
+Pins 3.3V / IOREF / AREF / RESET are not available in the simulation.

 Digital pins 3, 5, 6, 7, 9, 10, and 11 have hardware PWM support.